Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Introduction

 \section{Introduction}

-(hyper-)graph theory \cite{fractionalGraphTheory} has evolved into a mature discipline in graph theory -- building upon early research efforts that date back to the 1970s \cite{bergeFractionalGraphTheory}.
-The crucial observation in this field is that many integer-valued (hyper-)graph invariants have a meaningful fractional analogue.
-Frequently, the integer-valued invariants are defined in terms of some integer linear program (ILP) and the fractional analogue is obtained by the fractional relaxation.
-Examples of problems which have been studied in fractional (hyper-)graph theory comprise matching problems, coloring problems, covering problems, and many more.
+Fractional (hyper-)graph theory \cite{fractionalGraphTheory} has evolved into a mature discipline in graph theory -- building upon early research efforts that date back to the 1970s \cite{bergeFractionalGraphTheory}.
+The crucial observation motivating this field is that many integer-valued (hyper-)graph invariants have a meaningful fractional analogue.
+Frequently, the integer-valued invariants are defined in terms of an integer linear program (ILP) and the fractional analogue is obtained by the fractional relaxation.
+Examples of problems which have been studied in fractional (hyper-)graph theory comprise matching problems, coloring problems, covering problem and many more.

-Covering problems come in two principal flavors, namely vertex covers and edge covers.
-We shall concentrate on edge covers in the first place, but we will later also mention how our results translate to vertex covers. {\em Fractional edge covers\/} have attracted a lot of attention in recent times.
+Covering problems come in two principal flavors, namely \emph{edge covers} (also referred to as set covers) and \emph{hitting sets} (also referred to as vertex covers).
+We shall concentrate on edge covers in the first place, and afterwards show how our results translate to hitting sets. {\em Fractional edge covers\/} have attracted a lot of attention in recent times.
 On the one hand, this is due to a deep connection between information theory and database theory.
-Indeed, the famous ``AGM bound'' -- named after the authors of~\cite{DBLP:journals/siamcomp/AtseriasGM13}~-- establishes a tight upper bound on the number of result tuples of relational joins in terms of fractional edge covers.
+Indeed, the famous ``AGM bound'' -- named after Atserias, Grohe, and Marx~\cite{DBLP:journals/siamcomp/AtseriasGM13}~-- establishes a tight upper bound on the number of result tuples of relational joins in terms of fractional edge covers.
 On the other hand, fractional hypertree width ($\fhw$) is to date the most general width-notion that allows one to define tractable fragments of solving Constraint Satisfaction Problems (CSPs), answering Conjunctive Queries (CQs), and solving the Homomorphism Problem \cite{2014grohemarx}.
 The fractional hypertree width of a hypergraph is defined in terms of the size of fractional edge covers of the bags in a tree decomposition.

 Fractional (hyper-)graph invariants give rise to new challenges that do not exist in the integral case.
 Intuitively, if a fractional (hyper-)graph invariant is obtained by the relaxation of a linear program (LP), one would expect things to become easier, since we move from the intractable problem of ILPs to the tractable problem of LPs.
 However, also the opposite may happen, namely that the fractional relaxation introduces complications not present in the integral case.
 To illustrate such an effect, we first recall some basic definitions.